Transparent methodology

 Cards that lose us money still rank #1 if they're best for you

-Some of the best cards in our database have no affiliate program at all.
+PenFed Power Cash Rewards and Costco Anywhere Visa are two of the strongest cards in our database — and we earn zero commission from either.
 They still rank where the math puts them.
 We would rather give you the right answer and earn nothing than steer you wrong.

 0 sponsored placements